Recon-Fuzz/recon-docs/src/glossary.md

 ## <a href="https://github.com/crytic/echidna" target="_blank" rel="noopener noreferrer">Echidna</a>

-A concrete fuzzer written in Haskell, using HEVM as its EVM engine
+A concrete fuzzer written in Haskell, using HEVM as its EVM engine.

 ## <a href="https://github.com/crytic/medusa" target="_blank" rel="noopener noreferrer">Medusa</a>